CountDown

 CountDown can be downloaded from here

-CountDown will only run on the Microsoft Windows platforms at the
+CountDown itself will only run on the Microsoft Windows platforms at the

 The help included with the product is incomplete, but since release 0.8, the software has been made fairly simple to use.